 The best intrusion detection systems software and tools

 Now you have seen a quick rundown of host-based intrusion detection systems and network-based intrusion detection systems by operating system, in this list, we go deeper into the details of each of the best IDS.

 The SolarWinds Security Event Manager (SEM) runs on Windows Server, but it is able to log messages generated by Unix, Linux, and Mac OS computers as well as Windows PCs.

 As a log manager, this is a host-based intrusion detection system because it is concerned with managing files on the system.
 However, it also manages data collected by Snort, which makes it part of a network-based intrusion detection system.

 Snort is a widely-used packet sniffer created by Cisco Systems (see below).
 It has a specific data format, which other IDS tool producers integrate into their products.
-This is the case with the SolarWinds Log and Event Manager.
+This is the case with the SolarWinds Security Event Manager.
 Network intrusion detection systems examine traffic data as it circulates on the network.
 To deploy the NIDS capabilities of the Security Event Manager, you would need to use Snort as a packet capture tool and funnel captured data through to the Security Event Manager for analysis.
 Although LEM acts as a HIDS tool when it deals with log file creation and integrity, it is capable of receiving real-time network data through Snort, which is a NIDS activity.

 The SolarWinds product can act as an intrusion prevention system as well because it is able to trigger actions on the detection of intrusion.
 The package ships with more than 700 event correlation rules, which enables it to spot suspicious activities and automatically implement remediation activities.
 These actions are called Active Responses.